replicatedhq/kurl.sh/src/markdown-pages/addons/openebs.md

 ```

 The `blockDeviceList: null` setting indicates to OpenEBS that this is an automatic pool.
-In automatic pools, blockdevices will automatically claimed for the pool up to the value of `maxPools`.
+Blockdevices will automatically be claimed for the pool up to the value of `maxPools`.
-If no blockdevices are available, the kURL installer will prompt and show a spinner until a disk is attached.
+If no blockdevices are available, the kURL installer will prompt for one to be attached and wait.
 After joining more nodes with disks to the cluster, re-running the kURL installer will increase the `maxPools` level.

 #### cstorvolumes.openebs.io